earthspecies/BEBE/README.md

 pip install -r requirements.txt
 ```

+Please note that the version of pytorch and the cudatoolkit that you can use may vary depending on your computational resources (e.g. whether you have a GPU and what kind).
+Therefore, to install PyTorch you should follow the instructions on their [website](https://pytorch.org/get-started/locally/), and potentially use a [previous version](https://pytorch.org/get-started/previous-versions/) if needed.

 ## Get data

-All raw and formatted datasets for BEBE will be made available soon.
+All raw and formatted datasets for BEBE will be made available on our [Zenodo repository]().

 ## Run a single experiment

-The directory `example_config` contains config files with the hyperparameters selected in our experiments.
+The directory `example_config` contains example config files.
+To create configs for other models included in our paper, follow the format of the example config files, and check the default configs in `BEBE/models/default_configs/` to see a list of parameters.
+If any parameters are not specified in your file, the `default_configs` will provide defaults values.

 To run a single experiment using these hyperparameters, edit the output directory in a config file and run `python single_experiment.py --config /path/to/CONFIG_NAME.yaml`.
 Note that these config files specify that training is performed using folds 1, 2, 3, and 4, and testing is performed using fold 0.
-After training and evaluation, results and figures can be found at outputs directory specified in config file.
+After training and evaluation, results and figures can be found at the output directory specified in config file.

+To see the config files used for the experiments reported in the paper, please download the results on our [Zenodo repository]().

 ## Run multiple experiments